odicforcesounds/devblog/docs/mar.md

 echo "I am the Man in the Middle"
 ```

-- I can read all your requests before they reach the hosting site, which is this one. :)
+- I can read all your requests after they reach the hosting site, which is this one. :)
+- I log your activity, just to know how many visits I get, while this is useful for checking who is attacking me.
 - I notice about **Ireland**, **Japan**, **Ukraine**, **Russia**, **Australia** and **France** malicious activity, that is trying to [hack](./blog/awesome/files/Security/Offensive/AR.md) my sites.
 - From **UK**, **North America** to others, the [Hacking](https://art.odicforcesounds.com/pages/Data/Audio/Emotional_Signals/tracks/12_Hacking_Festival/index.html) techniques are different, while all my sites, are **static** and have no input-box to inject code, databases or users.
 Pure HTML & CSS Only!!
 - I am sure that is possible to [hack](./blog/awesome/files/Security/Offensive/AHSE.md) it, but hopefully no one will.